President | email@example.com

 Sara Dinkelo M.S., BCBA, LBA

-Sara Dinkelo, is a Board Certified Behavior Analyst (BCBA) and state licensed behavior analyst (LBA) who has specialized in working with individuals with autism spectrum disorders (ASD) and other developmental delays since 2001.
-She completed her Masters degree in Applied Behavior Analysis and Autism from the Sage Colleges in 2013 and became a BCBA in October 2014.
+Sara Dinkelo, is a Board Certified and state licensed behavior analyst (BCBA/LBA) who has specialized in working with individuals with Autism Spectrum Disorders (ASD) and other developmental delays since 2001.
+Sara completed her Masters degree in Applied Behavior Analysis (ABA) and Autism from Sage Colleges in 2013.
+She became a BCBA in October 2014.
 Currently, Sara works as a Behavior Analyst on Oahu at a clinic treating individuals with ASD across the spectrum and lifespan.
 Since 2016, Sara has served on Events Committee and on the HABA board as the Marketing Chair since 2017.
 Her professional goals include organizational behavior management, self-advocacy, adolescent and adult supports and Sustainability efforts.
 This year, Sara would like to work towards the use of applied behavior analysis to create social change to support sustainability efforts here in our islands.